aldavigdis/postnumer-gem/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-Don't be afraid of using Rubocop for correcting your code and to make it conform to the standards defined in `.rubocop.yml`.
-You will want to run `bundle exec rubocop -A` to see if your code has any errors and correct them on the fly.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/aldavigdis/postnumer-gem.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/aldavigdis/postnumer-gem/blob/master/CODE_OF_CONDUCT.md).

+Don't be afraid of using Rubocop for correcting your code and to make it conform to the standards defined in `.rubocop.yml`.
+If you need to add an exception, the please do so in your pull request and it will be looked into.

+You will want to run `bundle exec rubocop -A` to see if your code has any errors and correct them on the fly.

+Any pull request is welcome.
+Please write rspec tests for any contributed code if you have the capacity to.

 ## License